Kings Park Education provides practical ideas for excursions and inspiration for teaching in the classroom.

 - Native plants and the way they were used by Aboriginal people for food, clothing, tools and medicine.

-- The aims and process of inquiry-based learning
+The Nature of learning

 Further workshops topics